algorand/pointproofs/README.md

 ## Code status

 * Version 0.1.
 * This code is __NOT__ production-ready yet.
-It passed one external audit, but additional auditing and testing is required before deployment
+It passed two external audits, but additional auditing and testing is required before deployment

 ## Use this library directly
 * Install rust and cargo toolchain